 Mark the Hedgerow Line

-Extend a tape measure along the ground in the desired location for the hedge.
-Plan to space the plants about 12 to 24 inches apart (measuring from center to center).
-Drive a stake to mark each end of the trench, then tie a string from one stake to the other, pulling it taut.
+Extend a tape measure along the ground in the desired location for the boxwood hedge.
+Plan to space the plants around 1 to 2 feet apart, measuring from center to center.
+Drive a stake to mark each end of the trench.
+Then, tie a string from one stake to the other, pulling it taut.

 Remove the Sod